Dypsis decaryi

 Dypsis decaryi Information

 A solitary, medium sized, drought tolerant, moderately fast growing, monoecious palm.
-Common in cultivation, vulnerable in the wild.
+Common in cultivation and vulnerable in the wild.
 It has a rough, dark-grey trunk, 6 m.
 (20 ft.) tall, 40 cm.
 (16 inch) diameter with spaced ring leaf scars, and huge segmented, pinnate (feather) leaves, 3 m.
 (10 ft.) long, 0.9 m.
 (3 ft.) wide, bluish-green above and beneath.

 The most striking feature of this plant are the tristichously arranged leaves, these grow from the trunks in three distinct vertical rows and the wide, overlapping leaf-bases form a large triangle at the top of the trunk.